-On November 16, 2011, the original 2011 Stock Incentive Plan became effective upon approval by the Company's stockholders (the "Effective Date").
+On November 16, 2011, the original 2011 Stock Incentive Plan became effective upon approval by our stockholders (the "Effective Date").
 On May 28, 2013, the stockholders approved the First Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
 On May 27, 2014, the stockholders approved the Second Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
-On May 31, 2016, the stockholders approved the Third Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
+On May 31, 2016, the stockholders approved the Fourth Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
 On May 30, 2017, the stockholders approved the Fourth Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
 On May 28, 2019, the stockholders approved the Fifth Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
 On April 26, 2020, the stockholders approved the Sixth Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
-On April 26, 2022, the Board of Directors adopted this Seventh Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit and extend the term to be ten years from the date our stockholders are expected to approve it on June 14, 2022.
+On June 14, 2022, the stockholders approved the Seventh Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit.
+On April 24, 2023, the Board of Directors adopted this Eighth Amended and Restated 2011 Stock Incentive Plan to increase the authorized share limit and extend the term to be ten years from the date our stockholders are expected to approve it on June 13, 2023, among other changes.
+This Eighth Amended and Restated 2011 Stock Incentive Plan shall govern all Awards granted on or after June 13, 2023, and earlier restatements of the Plan shall continue to govern all Awards granted prior to such date.